grabs-and-boxcorers-field-manual/grabs-and-boxcorers-field-manual.github.io/pages/07-post-survey-preparations.md

 The water content is the difference between the wet and dry sediment weights and is expressed as a percentage of the initial sediment weight.
 The total organic matter content is obtained as the difference between the dry and combusted sediment weights and is expressed as a percentage of the sediment dry weight.

-##### Chlorophyll-a & phaeophytin
+##### Chlorophyll - _a_ & phaeophytin

-Chlorophyll-_a _is the principal pigment in plants and is a biomass indicator of aquatic micro-algae which support food webs in the sea, and phaeopigments (e.g. phaeophytin) are the degraded non-photosynthetic products of chlorophyll (e.g. Bax et al. 2001).
+Chlorophyll - _a _is the principal pigment in plants and is a biomass indicator of aquatic micro-algae which support food webs in the sea, and phaeopigments (e.g. phaeophytin) are the degraded non-photosynthetic products of chlorophyll (e.g. Bax et al. 2001).
 The ratio between them indicates the “freshness” of the organic matter.
 Note that samples can be freeze-dried first and this may increase extraction efficiency but also increases the risk of chlorophyll degradation over time.
 For the purposes of this field manual, we recommend using wet material; this will ensure comparability among datasets.
 The general steps for chl-_a _analysis are: